 + PRO: Options to suit any budget

 Ireland has a wide range of accommodation available to suit any budget.
 Many metros, especially Dublin, are extremely expensive to live in, but more affordable accommodation is available towards the outskirts of these cities.
-Conveniently, most places come furnished, including couches, tables, dressers and usually a new mattress.
+Conveniently, most places come furnished, with everything from couches, tables, to dressers and usually a new mattress.

 Many city dwellers are moving away from metros and into ‘commuter towns’ in surrounding counties.
 While this often means travel times of up to two hours each way, the financial savings are considerable.
 If you are looking for somewhere rural, quiet and with a good sense of community, bargains can be had in these areas.